cheind/image-stitch/README.md

 ## Theory

-See [PlanarImageStitching.pdf](PlanarImageStitching.pdf) for background information on the stitching process.
+See [PlanarImageStitching.md](PlanarImageStitching.md) for background information on the stitching process.

 ## Applications